-“This is what settler colonialism does”, Laleh Khalili writes, “it turns land, a piece of living and loving, a sacred milieu, one to which the Indigenous inhabitants have an intimate connection into *property*”.
-On this, the Israeli and Canadian governments, Marx, the German green movement, and Sierra are all in agreement: land is mere resource, raw material, inert object to be claimed (according to political preference) by nationalists or anti-nationalists, white supremacist Germans or Antideutsche, capitalists or communists, all with the same commitment to occupation and conquest.
+“This is what settler colonialism does”, Laleh Khalili writes, “it turns land, a piece of living and loving, a sacred milieu, one to which the Indigenous inhabitants have an intimate connection into property”.
+On this, the Israeli and Canadian governments, Marx8, the German green movement, and Sierra are all in agreement: land is mere resource, raw material, inert object to be claimed (according to political preference) by nationalists or anti-nationalists, white supremacist Germans or Antideutsche, capitalists or communists, all with the same commitment to occupation and conquest.

 My ancestors arrived on Turtle Island as colonizers from Scotland (1819), Denmark (1928), Germany (1800s), and certainly other places that I have no record of.
 But colonization is not a list of dates marking conquests and arrivals.
 It is not history.
-Colonization is an ongoing relationship that encompasses both the human and nonhuman world, relationships “formed and maintained by a series of processes for the purpose of dispossessing, that create a scaffolding within which [Indigenous] relationship to the state is contained”.
-Under the colonial state, land is turned from relation into mere property, ancestors become objects, and (if you’re talking to any Marxists) dispossession is flattened to proletarianization.
+Colonization is an ongoing relationship that encompasses both the human and nonhuman world, relationships “formed and maintained by a series of processes for the purpose of dispossessing, that create a scaffolding within which [Indigenous] relationship to the state is contained”.9 Under the colonial state, land is turned from relation into mere property10, ancestors become objects, and (if you’re talking to any Marxists) dispossession is flattened to proletarianization.

 It is not a coincidence that the colonial Australian, Canadian, and German governments all use exactly the same word when referring to the present inconvenience of looted ancestors and looted land: reconciliation.
 It is always reconciliation, rather than Indigenous sovereignty or land return which marks the limit of the liberal colonial imagination.
 It is always, in the words of Hermann Parzinger, head of the Prussian Cultural Foundation, “coming to terms with colonial injustice” that marks the horizon of colonial efforts – Vergangenheitsbewältigung – coming to terms with the past.

 In Germany, the past is also a real estate dispute.
 In the settler colonial imagination, the past, like land, is a location; merely property waiting to be owned, traded, or mastered.
 And like property, memory of the past must also be governed by the rules of the capitalist marketplace, a zero-sum competition for scarce resources.
 “The Hallmark of liberalism, the form of thinking par excellence of the economy”, write the Dispositions Collective, “is to make competition the only acceptable mode of antagonistic relationships.”
-As such, memory – like looted ‘objects’, like land – must be hoarded behind national borders and into colonial museums by the all knowing white possessive.
-Behind these borders, only the right type of Germans have the right to pass judgment on their memory culture; define the correct emotional attitudes when discussing it, and act as the sole experts in its display and curation.
-In the zero-sum colonial imagination of scarce resources, there is no space for entanglement of memories and the potential multidirectional solidarities such entanglement might produce.
-Behind these border walls of institution and nation, the dispossessed continue to be objects of possession.
+As such, memory – like looted ‘objects’, like land – must be hoarded behind national borders and into colonial museums by the all knowing white possessive.11 Behind these borders, only the right type of Germans have the right to pass judgment on their memory culture; define the correct emotional attitudes when discussing it, and act as the sole experts in its display and curation.
+In the zero-sum colonial imagination of scarce resources, there is no space for entanglement of memories and the potential multidirectional solidarities such entanglement might produce.12 Behind these border walls of institution and nation, the dispossessed continue to be objects of possession.
 As artist Shellyne Rodriguez, who organizes with Take Back the Bronx, put it in a recent talk for Strike MoMA: “Behind the vitrine or behind bars, these are the root of our options.”

 In his recent Berlin project The 3 Commandments of Postcolonialism, Sierra seeks to engage the current debate on Berlin’s ethnographic museums by cataloguing the economic value of Museum Island’s marketable assets while simultaneously proclaiming “Stop the stealing.
 Return the Stolen.
 Compensate the victims” on a public plaque.
 This work, he argues in his defense of Union Flag, is another clear example of his support for decolonization.
 Again, as with the colonial state, relationship is transformed into real estate dispute.
 Not listening.
 Still not listening.